Player Guide

 • All newly placed tiles must sit in one row or one column with no gaps inside the full word run.

-• You cannot place on an occupied square or a square claimed by your opponent.
+• You cannot place on an occupied square.

 • The first word of the match must cross the center starting square.